Active case

 11.01.23

 The Plaintiffs’ Steering Committee filed a claim to loop Revlon into the MDL.
 Revlon manufactures, markets and sells hair relaxer products containing harmful chemicals.
 Revlon was not originally included in the MDL because the parent company, Revlon Inc., filed bankruptcy.
-The November claim required Revlon to include potential plaintiff compensation in their bankruptcy plan.
+The November claim required Revlon to include potential plaintiff compensation in its bankruptcy plan.

 10.01.23